HadiElNawfal/TCP_SYN_Flood_Detection/README.md

 ### Installation Steps

-1. Open your terminal or command prompt.

-2. Install Scapy using pip by running the following command: `pip install scapy`
+1. From your terminal or command prompt, install Scapy using pip by running the following command: `pip install scapy`.
 This will download and install Scapy and its dependencies.

-3. Once the installation is complete, you can clone our code using the command: git clone https://github.com/HadiElNawfal/TCP_SYN_Flood_Detection
+2. Once the installation is complete, you can clone our code using the command: git clone https://github.com/HadiElNawfal/TCP_SYN_Flood_Detection

-### Running the code
+## Running the code

 1. Run `python Detector.py -h` to see the help page